Our Ph.D. Students

 Athletic Team.
 Ock's research interests include e-sport consumer behavior, sport marketing

 strategy and new technology-based sport.
-In his free tim, Ock enjoys playing soccer.
+In his free time, Ock enjoys playing soccer.

 Jiayao Chee Qi